sabrinadowla14/UdacityReact_MyReads_Project/README.md

 * query: `<String>`
 * maxResults: `<Integer>` Due to the nature of the backend server, search results are capped at 20, even if this is set higher.
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.
 * These books do not know which shelf they are on.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.
+Please ensure that books display the correct state on the search page.

 ## Important Note - Given
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+That list of terms is the only set that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't yield any results.

 ## Create React App